digitalspring/whitepaper/whitepaper.md

 Offline messaging
 -----------------

-As discussed in the previous chapters, Digital Spring breaks with the traditional server-client approach and lets peers communicate with each other directly.
+As discussed in the previous chapter, Digital Spring breaks with the traditional server-client approach and lets peers communicate with each other directly.
 Naturally, the question comes up how the peers are supposed to do that if one of them is offline.
 As an extreme example,